cloud-bulldozer/benchmark-wrapper/docs/source/contributing/build_testing.md

 And now let's work through an example, just to drive it all home.

-Let's say that I push two changes to the main branch, one within the uperf wrapper under `snafu/benchmarks/uperf` and one within the fio wrapper under `snafu/fio_wrapper`.
+Let's say that I push two changes to the master branch, one within the uperf wrapper under `snafu/benchmarks/uperf` and one within the fio wrapper under `snafu/fio_wrapper`.
 Our GHA Workflow will start by kicking off a job to execute the build matrix Python script.
 The script will discover that the fio and uperf benchmarks have changed and that their Docker images need to be rebuilt.
 Four jobs will then be kicked off to do the following in parallel with [fail-fast](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategyfail-fast) disabled:

-1. Build uperf on `x86_64` and push to quay
+1. Build uperf on `amd64`, tag with `amd64-latest`, and push to quay
-1. Build uperf on `arm64` and push to quay
+1. Build uperf on `arm64`, tag with `arm64-latest`, and push to quay
-1. Build fio on `x86_64` and push to quay
+1. Build fio on `amd64`, tag with `amd64-latest`, and push to quay
-1. Build fio on `arm64` and push to quay
+1. Build fio on `arm64`, tag with `arm64-latest`, and push to quay

 After these jobs have completed, regardless of pass/fail for each job, two more jobs will be kicked off to do the following (in parallel again with no fast-fail):

-1. Create a manifest for uperf with the `x86_64` and `arm64` images and push to quay
+1. Create a manifest named `latest` for uperf with the `amd64-latest` and `arm64-latest` images and push to quay
-1. Create a manifest for fio with the `x86_64` and `arm64` images and push to quay
+1. Create a manifest named `latest` for fio with the `amd64-latest` and `arm64-latest` images and push to quay

-If the uperf image on `arm64` fails to build, then the `x86_64` image will still be built and pushed to quay, however the job for creating the uperf manifest will fail.
-The manifest will only be updated fully if all images for a benchmark are successfully built.
+If the uperf image on `arm64` fails to build, then the `amd64` image will still be built and pushed to quay.
+The manifest will be updated with the new `amd64` image and still reference the existing `arm64` image within quay.

 Now let's say that I push to the main branch a change within `run_snafu.py`, our main entrypoint script.
 Our GHA Workflow will again kick off a job to execute the build matrix Python script.
 This time the script sees that a core component of snafu has changed and that a rebuild is required for each wrapper image.
 The necessary image build and manifest build jobs will then be kicked off.